lbeltramino/py-redis-queue/README.md

 docker-compose up
 ```

-This will start the Flask application, Redis, Prometheus, and Grafana.
+This will start the Flask application, Redis, Prometheus, Grafana and a web application that can be used to test the API.

 ## API Key
 The API key is loaded from a configuration file named config.ini, which is mounted in the container with the Flask application.
 This file should have the following format: